Montana's Universities Face More Budget Cuts During Special Session

-As the Montana legislature faces down a $227 million dollar budget shortfall, the state’s university system could see some steep budget cuts.
+As the Montana Legislature faces down a $227 million budget shortfall, the state’s university system could see some steep budget cuts.

-If the Montana legislature fails to pass a budget plan this week, the state’s eight university campuses could see their funding slashed by ten percent.
+If the Montana Legislature fails to pass a budget plan this week, the state’s eight university campuses could see their funding slashed by 10 percent.

 “It would challenge our ability to keep the doors open on some campuses,” says Kevin McRae, spokesperson for the Office of the Commissioner for Higher Education.